el-hult/CarOde/readme.md

 Most work with pointers requires the IO monad.
 But since I allocate new memory for each call so `simpLsoda`, and never allow anyone access to that memory, I unwrap the `IO` by `System.IO.Unsafe.unsafePerformIO`.
 This should be fine since there should be no side effects.
 But be weary; if you print-debug in that code section, the output can become quite jumbeled.

-# Known issues

-The fortran code uses a global variable called `ls0001` to pass data between subroutines.
-In the `libodepack.a`, you can therefore find the symbol `ls0001_` exported several times, under the `common`-symbol type.
-This should not be an issue, as the linker is supposed to handle this.
-However, there is a bug in the dynamic linker of GHCi on Windows, so GHCi is unable to use this library interactively.
-I wrote a message on the GHC bug tracker about this https://gitlab.haskell.org/ghc/ghc/-/issues/6107 to show that this is an active bug.

 # Alternative solutions

 ## ODE solving